Home Insights Marketing Performance

 This is not laziness or stubbornness.
 It is a rational response to a change programme that asked people to adopt new tools without helping them understand why, or building the capability to use them effectively.

 The failure is rarely technical.
 The platforms work.
 The integrations are completed.
 The dashboards are live.
-What breaks down is adoption — and adoption is a human problem, not a systems problem.
+What breaks down is adoption and adoption is a human problem, not a systems problem.
 Organisations that conflate the two will keep arriving at the same outcome.
+This challenge is frequently observed in digital transformation in Australia.

 Understanding this distinction is the first step toward a transformation approach that actually delivers.
 It requires accepting an uncomfortable truth: that most organisations are significantly better at managing technology projects than they are at managing the human change those projects demand.